 1) Reports from all three major credit bureaus.
-The reporting for all three bureaus is not always synchronized.
+The reporting for free credit reports from all 3 bureaus is not always synchronized.
 You could possibly have an unblemished credit report at one bureau and a lowered credit score at another because of some negative activity.
 The three bureaus are Equifax, Transunion and Experian.
 Many companies boast that they report from all three bureaus but verify this information with both the company and other clients.

 2) Fast, seamless turnaround.
 How much impact would a credit monitoring service have if it could only issue weekly reports or if it could only get information to you in three to five business days?
 It would not be very effective at all.
 The average turnaround time for a good monitoring service is 24 hours.

 3) A monthly bill that is less than $20.
 In fact, it should be no more than $15 per month.
 If you pay more than this amount, you should double check your itemized statement from the service.
 Either you are paying for an extra service that you do not know about or the company is charging far too much for its services.
 Some monitoring services tack on identity theft insurance because it is one of the incentives they offer at the time you become a customer.
 The problem is they never bother to tell you that this is something you are paying for with your monthly bill.

 4) Multiple methods of accessible contact.
 While much of the contact provided by credit monitoring agencies will be by email or phone, you need to make sure this contact is not constrained by hours of operation or days of the week.
 Phone support should be 24/7 and email contact should be real-time response.
 If the company offers online chatting or text message contact, that is certainly a plus.